jbh-cloud/spotify_sync/README.md

 `download_path` *required* - Path that Deemix will download into

 `max_bitrate` *required* - The highest download quality to attempt.
 Must be one of 'lossless', '320', '128'.
-Lossless requires a Deezer Hi-Fi account.
+'Lossless' & '320' require a Deezer Hi-Fi account.

-`skip_low_quality` *required* - If true and max_bitrate == 'lossless', checks that the Deezer account has privileges to stream Lossless audio.
-If not, it will not attempt to continue.
+`skip_low_quality` *required* - If true and max_bitrate > '128', checks that the Deezer account has privileges to stream the relevant quality.
+If not it will fail fast (saving you from downloading low quality music).
+This is especially useful if you rotate Deezer Hi-Fi free trials and don't want to accidentally download 128kbps once your trial has ended.

 `strict_matching` *required* If true, it will ONLY successfully match a Spotify song to Deezer via it's ISRC.
 Setting to false allows fallback to Title - Artist - Album search.